ivarsju/apigility-doctrine-skeleton/README.md

 - Create DB
 - For MySQL users - run migrations/oauth-mysql.sql (other DB engines can use it as example)
 - Config DB: go to config/autoload and rename doctrine.local.php.dist to doctrine.local.php and change DB settings here
-- Create a vhost to api.example.com with path/to/project-direcotry/public as Document Root
+- Create a vhost to http://api.example.com with path/to/project-direcotry/public as Document Root
+- Create Facebook App ID, You can use *Website* for Platform and set *Site URL* to the same URL as your vhost (e.g. http://api.example.com).
 - Config Facebook: go to config/autoload and rename local.php.dist to local.php and change Facebook settings here
 - You can add more providers in local.php
 - In local.php change publicUrl to http://api.example.com (or www.example.com to test CORS)